-Workers' Compensation benefits are available to any employee who suffers an accidental injury or occupational disease arising out of, and in the course of, his or her employment, according to the provisions of the North Carolina Workers' Compensation Act.
-All University employees are eligible for Workers' Compensation benefits.
+The State Government Workers' Compensation Program provides medical treatment and benefits to all eligible employees who experience an accidential work related injury or occupational disease arising out of, and in the course of his or her employment, according to the provisions of the North Carolina General Statute Chapter 97-1, the North Carolina Workers' Compensation Act and the State Human Resources Policy.

 Employees must give notice of an accident to his or her supervisor or manager immediately.
 Report any on-the-job injury to the supervisor, no matter how minor the injury may appear to be.
 For occupational diseases the time frame for notice to the supervisor begins when the employee is first informed by a treating medical professional.

 It is the employee's responsibility to complete the Employee Incident Report and Employee Use of Leave Options form if you are missing time from work.
-These forms should be filled out within 24 hours of the incident and forwarded to the Safety & Risk Management Office within 48 hours.
+These forms should be filled out and forwarded to the Safety & Risk Management Office within 24 hours.

 When a work-related injury or illness occurs, the supervisor's primary responsibilities